JanFabianSchmid/HD_Ground/README.md

 # HD Ground Database
 This repository provides the HD Ground Database.
+A large database of high-resolution ground images from a downward-facing camera.
+It can be used, for example, to train and evaluate methods for ground texture based localization.
+For many images, we provide their ground truth poses.

 ## License
 © 2022.
 This work is licensed under a CC BY-SA: 4.0 license.